opnfv/qtip/docs/testing/user/userguide/cli.rst

 ***************

 QTIP consists of a number of benchmarking tools or metrics, grouped under QPI's.
-QPI's map to the different components of a NFVI ecosystem, such as compute, network and storage.
+QPI's map to the different components of a NFVi ecosystem, such as compute, network and storage.
 Depending on the type of application, a user may group them under plans.

 Bash Command Completion